 The College of Dentistry (COD) aims to prepare an oral health care workforce competent and committed to addressing oral health needs of vulnerable and underserved populations, and a workforce that plays its part in eliminating health disparities.
 Service Learning curriculum is integrated throughout all four years of dental school.
 It is a progressive, which includes didactic components as well as introducing students to a variety of community-based, hands-on experiences outside of the College.
 We believe approach is equally and mutually beneficial to both our dental students and community members.

-To better prepare dental students for careers in diverse settings, as well as to encourage their interest in working with the underserved populations, the College has partnered
+To better prepare dental students for careers in diverse settings and to encourage their interest in working with the underserved populations, the College has partnered

 access to health care,

 social determinants of health,

 risk factors, and

-- literacy, language, & culture.
+literacy, language, & culture.

-For more information on Community-Based Education, please contact Ms. Khatija Noorullah at (312) 355-4549 or Kari Radjewski at (312) 355-4598.
+For more information about Community Based Education efforts at COD, please contact Khatija Noorullah at (312) 355-4549 or Kari Radjewski at (312) 355-4598.